rust-lang/book/nostarch/chapter01.md

 ```

 Notice that this time we didn’t see output indicating that Cargo was compiling
 `hello_cargo`.
-Cargo figured out that the files hadn’t changed, so it just ran
+Cargo figured out that the files hadn’t changed, so it didn't rebuild but
+just ran
 the binary.
 If you had modified your source code, Cargo would have rebuilt the
 project before running it, and you would have seen this output: